‘Fragments of Colour’

 by

-COLIN BROWN & KAREN WELSH
+KAREN WELSH

-Both Plain Arts Salisbury Members
+Plain Arts Salisbury Member

-Exhibition Runs Until – Sunday 9th June 2024
+Exhibition Runs Until – Sunday 12th October 2025

 Gallery 21 is now the exclusive dealer of Karen’s work, we always have a selection of new works on display.